 Advantage and Disadvantage

-Although inductive reasoning has its fair share of challenges, it is very useful in analysing data that has a high magnitude and drawing valid conclusions.
-Science assumes a wide nature where all matter to be studied cannot be studied alone thus necessitating the need of collecting samples to represent members of a group.
-However, inductive and deductive reasoning should be integrated in conducting scientific studies to broaden the analysis of certain phenomenon and provide the necessary material to back up their claims.
+Although inductive reasoning has its fair share of challenges, it is very useful in analyzing data that has a high magnitude and drawing valid conclusions.
+Science assumes a wide nature where all matter to be studied cannot be studied alone, thus necessitating the need to collect samples to represent a group’s members.
+However, inductive and deductive reasoning should be integrated into studies to broaden the analysis of certain men and provide the necessary material to back up their claims.

 Curd, M. & Cover, J. A. Commentary: “Philosophy of Science, the Central Issues.
 Norton Pub., New York, 1998.